Hadia-Khan-version/House-Prices-Prediction/README.md

 pip install -r requirements.txt
 ```

+The notebook was written and run on Kaggle, where the competition data is mounted automatically at `/kaggle/input/house-prices-advanced-regression-techniques/`.
+To run it outside Kaggle:

+1. Download `train.csv`, `test.csv`, and `data_description.txt` from the [competition data page](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data) (requires a free Kaggle account and accepting the competition rules)
+2. Place them in the same directory as the notebook
+3. Update the two `pd.read_csv(...)` paths at the top of the notebook from `/kaggle/input/house-prices-advanced-regression-techniques/train.csv` to `train.csv` (and same for `test.csv`)

-Download `train.csv` and `test.csv` from the [competition data page](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data) and place them in the same directory, or run the notebook directly on Kaggle where the data is mounted automatically.
+Easiest path overall: open the notebook directly on Kaggle (via the competition's **Code** tab → **New Notebook**), where the data is already attached and no path changes are needed.

 ## Possible next steps